-Author Commentary Below: A few notations from this notebook, to indicate topics covered.
-Author’s page numbering is ignored, any page numbers referenced below are from the scanned PDF documents.**Most helpful if notebook is read with Two Page Scrolling in Adobe, under “View”.
+Below: A few notations to indicate topics covered.
+Author’s page numbering is ignored, page numbers referenced below are from the scanned PDF documents.**recommend reading with Two Page Scrolling in Adobe, under “View”.

 Notebook July 2010 – September 2010: https://gaugegravity.com/wp-ontent/uploads/2020/09/1-Notebook-7-2010-9-2010-1.pd